-Quantified emissions have been assessed as 'attributable processes' that become the product, make the product and carry the product through its life cycle.
-These have been quantified in the carbon inventory.
+Quantified emissions have been assessed as 'attributable processes' of a product or service.
+These attributable processes are services, materials and energy flows that become the product or service, make the product or service and carry the product or service through its life cycle.
+These attributable emissions have been quantified in the carbon inventory.